Kavaratti

 It is well known for its pristine white sand beaches and calm lagoons, which makes it a popular tourist destination.

 It is located 332 km west to the city of Kannur, 351 km west of the city of Kozhikode, and 404 km west of the city of Kochi.

+Etymology

+The name Kavaratti might derive from Malayalam or Jeseri, reflecting the island's geographical or cultural features.
+For instance, Kava could relate to a natural feature like a lagoon or bay, and ratti might signify a settlement or land.

 Details

-The island is 3.5 miles (5.6 km) long and tapers to a point at one end from a maximum width at the other of 0.75 mile (1.2 km).
-There is a shallow lagoon on the western side of the island, and coconut palms grow on the northern side.
+The island is 5.6 km (3.5 miles) long and tapers to a point at one end from a maximum width at the other of 1.2 km (0.75 mile).
+There is a shallow lagoon on the western side of the island, and coconut palms grow all over the island.
 Kavaratti town is noted for the carved wooden pillars and roofs of its mosques and the carved stones of its graveyards.
 The town has administrative buildings, a bank, numerous mosques, and an aquarium.
 Tourism is of growing importance to the economy.

 Geography

 The island of Kavaratti lies 360 km off the coast of the state of Kerala at 10.57°N 72.64°E. It has an average elevation of 0 metres (0 feet).

 The closest island is uninhabited Pitti islet, located 24 km north of Kavaratti.
 The inhabited island of Agatti lies 54 km to the NW and Suheli Par 53 km to the SW.

 Kochi is the closest major city on the Indian mainland at a distance of 404 km.

 It has a lagoon area of 8.96 km2.